serranomatias/TestBotTelegram/README.md

 # Telegram Bot

 In this case we are using javascript and Nodejs for develop the bot.
-Telegraf.js is a library created by Telegram.
+Telegraf.js is a library that will helps to make it easy.
 First of all we need our api token of Telegram bot.

 ## Get Bot Token Api